Updated 10 September 2023

-Advice to captains about ungraded players is below the list of ungraded players approved for play in the MCCU grade-limited county team competitions
+Advice to captains about unrated players is below the list of unrated players approved for play in the MCCU grade-limited county team competitions.

 This advice is also available as downloadable pdf file.